PalisadoesFoundation/talawa-api/INSTALLATION.md

 1. `Docker container approach:` If you are fluent in working with docker you should use this approach.
 Docker is a great way to manage and run applications without natively installing anything on your system.
 With this you can set up the mongodb database inside a docker container and manage it as per your will.
 Follow this [video tutorial](https://www.youtube.com/watch?v=uklyCSKQ1Po) to set up a mongodb docker container.
 You can learn about docker from [Docker docs](https://docs.docker.com/).

 # Configuration
-It's important to configure Talawa-Admin.
+It's important to configure talawa-api.
 Here's how to do it.
 ## The .env Configuration File

 A file named `.env` is required in the root directory of talawa-api for storing environment variables used at runtime.
 It is not a part of the repo and you will have to create it.
 For a sample of `.env` file there is a file named `.env.sample` in the root directory.
 Create a new `.env` file by copying the contents of the `.env.sample` into `.env` file.